How Does Vedic Astrology Work?

 What is an Upaya (remedies)?

-At YogaYukta Life we prefer to avoid "quick fix remedies".
+I prefer to avoid "quick fix remedies".
 Changing our karmic blueprint is possible but requires much effort, commitment and willingness to let go and surrender.
-Witnessing your karma and acquiring knowledge of your pre-programmed expectations from life, is perhaps the strongest remedy.
+In my experience, becoming a witness to your karma by understanding your Vedic Horoscope and acquiring knowledge of your pre-programmed expectations from life, is perhaps the strongest remedy.